Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

 battle.
 Network neutrality is a loss.
 FOSTA will be a loss.
 We will loose on the CLOUD bill.
 What do we do next?

 ## Introduction

 [The Tor Project.](https://www.torproject.org/index.html.en)

 ## How does Tor Work

-Tor works as an internet networking protcol with the intent of anonymizing any information passed through it.
+Tor works as an internet networking protocol with the intent of anonymizing any information passed through it.
 It allegedly provides protection to journalists, activists, business people, the military, and others.
 Tor encrypts traffic and bundles it through a method known as onion routing before passing on this